-Our Confident Living series leaflet on Technology provides useful advice on how to use technology when you have sight loss.
+Our Confident Living series booklet on Technology provides useful advice on how to use technology when you have sight loss.
 You can read about the accessibility features of computers, phones, video magnifiers, TVs and radios.
-Call our Helpline to order your copy.
+Call our Helpline or visit the RNIB shop to order your copy.
 We can also provide advice and support with technology including in depth help over the phone, assistance in person from one of our volunteers and grants towards some technology items for people receiving a means-tested benefit.